Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 It's true.

-And conservatives come up, they do not care.
+And conservatives, they do not care.

-They all have a gay brother, gay son, gay cousin, and their hearts are hurting because they believe that that family member often believes that uh you hate me.
+They all have a gay brother, gay son, gay cousin, and their hearts are hurting because they believe that that family member often believes that you hate me.

-And so at every single rally I've been to, every single event, I always have mothers come up to me and spill their heart to me saying, please talk to me of how I can relate to my gay son or my transgender whatever, because they feel like I hate them, and you know, how can I deal with this?
+And so at every single rally I've been to, every single event, I always have mothers come up to me and spill their heart to me saying, please talk to me of how I can relate to my gay son or my transgender whatever, because they feel like I hate them.

-Conservatives are not evil homophobes, they're just uh realistic about some of the consequences of the LGBTQIA plus radicalism, and um, so that's why I do what I do.
+They're just realistic about some of the consequences of the LGBTQIA plus radicalism.

-Well, I I think the Conservative Party as a whole, the the Republican Party rather, because there are conservatives who aren't Republicans, but I think that the Republican Party is shifting from you know a time 30 years ago where it was very um evangelically uh evangelical um in its in its backing and you know obviously the evangelicals are still Republicans,
+Well, I think the conservative party as a whole, the Republican Party, rather, because there are conservatives who aren't Republicans, but I think that the Republican Party is shifting from a time 30 years ago where it was very evangelically evangelical in its backing.

-but I think the party has moved from like a moral dogmatism to toward um uh a freedom emphasis, and I think that's why you don't really hear Republicans making any complaints about whether or not to you don't hear the gay marriage argument anymore.
+And I think that's why you don't really hear Republicans making any complaints about whether or not you don't hear the gay marriage argument anymore.

-It's just it's done.
+It's done.

-It's it's that it's over.
+It's over.

 We don't care.